tfwio/sd-ext/SD-Addin/AnotherThemeTool/source/README.md

 - The dev2010 theme was modified slightly
     - Inspired by Dev2013 theme for AvalonDock-3.0
-    - Color settings are now dynmic, which allows you to customize.
+    - Color settings are now 'dynamic', which allows you to customize.
     - Theme settings are stored in YAML setting files.

 ## How to customize the theme